Building resilience in EU equity markets

 • Barring this however, there should be an industry standard fall-back plan for closing prices in the case of a missed closing auction, to ensure the orderly settlement of derivatives contracts, calculation of fund/ETF NAV prices, etc

-• Such protocols already exist and are tested regularly in the United States so many global players will already be familiar with how to handle them2,3.
+• Such protocols already exist and are tested regularly in the United States so many global players will already be familiar with how to handle them

 Further Topics for Discussion